Applying

 Financial aid for the summer term is more limited than what is available for the academic year.
 The most common type of financial aid offered for summer are Federal Direct Loans which depends on your remaining eligibility for the year and you must be enrolled at least half-time.
 But based on your unique situation, you may be eligible for other summer financial aid, like an institutional grant or Federal work-study.

-You will be notified via email of any financial aid eligibility for Summer 2023 a week or two after you enroll in summer courses.
-Financial aid eligibility for Summer 2023 will be based off of your 2022-23 FAFSA.
+You will be notified via email of any financial aid eligibility for Summer 2024 a few weeks after you enroll in summer courses.
+Financial aid eligibility for Summer 2025 will be based off of your 2024-25 FAFSA®.

 If you are considering taking summer classes at a different college/university (see Consortium Agreements above), contact our office, as additional paperwork will be required.